 The State of Archaeology and First Nations.
 Ontario Archaeology, Toronto, 2004.
 No. 73:1-9.

 An Aboriginal Perspective.
 Before Ontario: The Archaeology of a Province, Montreal, 2013.
 203-211.

-2017 – Executive Producer and Host of “Future History” A documentary series about shifting the colonial narrative and celebrating the reclamation of indigenous knowledge and identity.
-13 Episode Series to be featured on APTN in 2018
+2017-2019 – Executive Co-Producer and Host of “Future History” A documentary series about shifting the colonial narrative and celebrating the reclamation of indigenous knowledge and identity.
+Season 1 and 2 currently available to stream on CBC Gem

 “Story poles are not entirely traditional to Anishnaabe people.
 “We did however, erect clan poles to honour our lineage.
 My poles reflect that tradition incorporating traditional clan symbols and contemporary images.”
 If the poles are finished with paint, the designs are ‘Woodland’ in style, with vibrant colours, and distinct lines.
 Story poles tell a story.
 Each symbol or totem on a pole represents a feeling, a person, an animal, a place, or a concept.”